 In my Defense tier, I would really like to have .45 Camp Carbine with an integral suppressor and mounted thermal imaging.
 If I spent my resources on that and only had a CB radio and a 72 hour kit as my only other preps, then I would not be spending my resources wisely.

 That being said, you might have noticed I am on a water purification kick.
 Some of that is that I have noticed the amount of water I have been using on livestock and gardening.
 Some is that I realize its impossible to store water for an extended period due to space and weight issues.
 The third reason is that I ended a preparedness tier with my Calcium hypochlorite prep.
 One small purchase game me the ability to disinfect approx 50k gallons of water.
 It is easiest to start the next tier on water since that’s what I have been researching lately.

 Today’s project is a device used to create a practically inexhaustible supply water purification chemicals.
 Basically, it make the same disinfecting solution as the calcium hypochlorite makes.
-You might ask why I went through the trouble of buying the HTH pool shock if I had planned all along to make a device that does the same thing, especially considering the storage considerations of the corrosive chemical.
-Well, the pool shock is does not need an energy input to work, I cannot break it, and I bought a lifetime supply for under $25.00.
+You might ask why I went through the trouble of buying the HTH pool shock if I had planned all along to make a device that does the same thing.
+Especially considering the storage considerations of the corrosive chemical.
+Well, the pool shock is does not need an energy input to work.
+I cannot break it.
+Additionally, I bought a lifetime supply for under $25.00.

 The DIY Chlorine Generator for Water Purification is also called a Chlorine Producing Unit (CPU) I am about to show you works very well, but it requires 12 volt electric input, uses expensive and technologically advanced electrodes and cost a little over twice as much to make.